connoryang1/downstream-test/README.md

 ### Architecture

+The library is organized into three layers, shown below: user-facing APIs at the top, core algorithms in the middle, and shared primitives at the bottom.

 ![Architecture diagram showing dsurf, dataframe, and CLI calling into dstream algorithms, which use _auxlib bit-math primitives](architecture.png)

-The library is organized into three layers.
-User-facing APIs (`dsurf`, `dataframe`, CLI) all delegate to the core algorithm implementations in `dstream`.
-The algorithms share a common set of bit-math primitives in `_auxlib`, which can be optionally JIT-compiled via Numba.
+Reading the diagram top to bottom: user-facing APIs (dsurf, dataframe, CLI) all delegate to the core algorithm implementations in dstream.
+The algorithms in turn share a common set of bit-math primitives in _auxlib, which can be optionally JIT-compiled via Numba.
+Each arrow represents a function call from the layer above into the layer below — there are no calls in the reverse direction.

 ---